MicroStrategy/rest-api-docs/docs/common-workflows/administration/server-management/manage-fences/update-specific-fence.md

 :::

-You want to update the `nodes` reserved by `administrator_user_fence` user fence, which is configured for `Administrator` user/usergroups.
+You want to update the `nodes` reserved by user fence name `administrator_user_fence` having id YWRtaW5pc3RyYXRvcl91c2VyX2ZlbmNl, which is configured for `Administrator` user/usergroups.

 The updated node is `296739laio3use1`.